bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 24. I cannot find an answer to my problem in the FAQ.
 What should I do?

-Join our [Telegram Group](https://t.me/bitcoinaroundtheworld) and ask your question there.

-Alternatively, you can directly contact a Team Leaders.
+Contact your language team or a Team Leader directly through Transifex.
 Team Leader is currently Simon AKA “Komodorpudel” (Telegram: @Komodorpudel).
 ___

 ## Handling Translations on GitHub